 SMBv1 is not installed by default in Windows 10 version 1709, Windows Server version 1709 and later versions

-In Windows 10 Fall Creators Update and Windows Server, version 1709 (RS3) and later versions, the Server Message Block version 1 (SMBv1) network protocol is no longer installed by default.
+Since Windows 10 Fall Creators Update and Windows Server, version 1709 (RS3), the Server Message Block version 1 (SMBv1) network protocol is no longer installed by default.
 It was superseded by SMBv2 and later protocols starting in 2007.
 Microsoft publicly deprecated the SMBv1 protocol in 2014.

-SMBv1 has the following behavior in Windows 10 and Windows Server starting in version 1709 (RS3):
+SMBv1 has the following behavior in Windows 10 and Windows Server 2019 and later versions:

 - SMBv1 now has both client and server sub-features that can be uninstalled separately.